Wilt Chamberlain: 1967–68 NBA season: third straight MVP and assist champion

 In the 1967–68 NBA season, the relationship between Chamberlain and Sixers' owner Kosloff continued to deteriorate.
 In 1965, Chamberlain said he and Richman had worked out a deal that would give Chamberlain 25% of the franchise once he ended his career.
 Although there is no written proof of this agreement, Schayes and Sixers' lawyer Alan Levitt assumed Chamberlain was correct.
 Kosloff declined the request, angering Chamberlain, who was willing to move to the rival American Basketball Association (ABA) once his contract ended in 1967.
 Kosloff and Chamberlain worked out a truce and later signed a one-year, $250,000 contract.

 On the court, Chamberlain continued his focus on team play, and registered 24.3 points and 23.8 rebounds a game for the season.
 On March 18, 1968, in a 158–128 victory against the Los Angeles Lakers, Chamberlain had a quintuple-double with 53 points, 32 rebounds, 14 assists, 24 blocks, and 11 steals.
 Chamberlain also recorded then the most points in a triple-double.
 (Note: A record since broken by Russell Westbrook in 2017 and improved by James Harden in 2018.)
-The 76ers had the best record in the league for the third consecutive season, and Chamberlain became the only center in NBA history to finish the season as the leader in total assists; his 702 beating runner-up point guard and future Hall-of-Famer Lenny Wilkens' total by 23.
+The 76ers had the best record in the league for the third consecutive season, and Chamberlain became the first center in NBA history to finish the season as the leader in assists; (Note: The NBA leader was based on total assists through the 1968–69 season, changing to assists per game average afterwards.
+Center Nikola Jokić led the NBA in assists in 2025–26 with 10.9 per game.) his total of 702 beating runner-up point guard and future Hall-of-Famer Lenny Wilkens' total by 23.
 Chamberlain likened his assist title to baseball home-run hitter Babe Ruth leading the league in sacrifice bunts, and felt he dispelled the myth he was incapable or unwilling to pass the ball.